-Vaccinating children against rotavirus may indirectly protect adults too, study findsJanuary 24th, 2013 in Diseases, Conditions, Syndromes /
+Vaccinating children against rotavirus may indirectly protect adults too, study findsJanuary 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Pediatric rotavirus vaccination also indirectly protects unvaccinated adults from the highly contagious cause of severe diarrhea and vomiting, suggests a new study published in Clinical Infectious Diseases and available online.
 The findings suggest pediatric immunization against the virus may be more cost effective than previously thought, given rotavirus-related health care costs among adults.